Jump to Section Below:

 Assessing the Damage

-In conjunction with advocacy efforts, GFA visited with timber landowners who found themselves in the path of Hurricane Helene and awoke to devastated forestlands and an uncertain future.
-GFA staff continues to develop state and federal level policy recommendations as damage assessments are solidified.
+In conjunction with advocacy efforts, GFA visited with timber landowners who found themselves in the path of the Hurricane Helene and awoke to devastated forestlands and an uncertain future.
+GFA continues to advocate for public policy solutions at both the state and federal levels that will facilitate recovery, provide financial relief, and protect the long-term viability of Georgia’s forestry sector.

 Press Conference with Governor Kemp and Georgia Ag Commissioner Tyler Harper